 9U (Atoms) will play the 3 on 3 cross ice format.
 4 teams will play in a round robin in the allocated hour, 3 x 16 min games.
 Line changes will be made every 90 secs on the whistle.
 The minimum team size is 7, the maximum team size is 10.
-Clubs may share players to meet the minimum numbers.
 9U (Atoms) will play with the blue pucks.
 Goals will result in a face-off without delay.
 Each team will have a goalie, either a player dressed as goalie or in player gear for the duration of the game.

 The main emphasis for this grade is "skills development" rather than "winning".
 The principal of 'equal opportunity' in respect to even ice time will apply in all games, regardless of skill level.
-This is enforceable through an application to the NSW Coaching Director, or NSW Development Officer on their sole recommendation, subject to the prior approval of the Committee of Management.
-As this is viewed as a critical element in the development and growth of our sport, a fine of \$100.00 (no GST) will be levied on any club for every game of non-compliance with an approved recommendation.
 No game results or statistics are recorded or published in the 9U (Atoms) grade.